flekschas/mcp-web/README.md

 # MCP Frontend Integration System

-This system allows any web frontend to be controlled by Claude Desktop through a bridge server architecture.
+This system allows any web frontend application to be controlled by an AI tool (like Claude Desktop) by exposing state and actions as tools using an MCP bridge server architecture.

 ## Architecture Overview